Depression & Erectile Dysfunction

 Experts don’t know everything about what causes depression to lead to ED.
 But some of the current ideas are:

-People with ED are 192% more likely to have depression, according to the same 2018 study.
-This means that the connection between depression and stress is probably two-way.
-For example, a person with depression could have ED for any of the above reasons.
-In the same way, someone with ED may be more likely to get depressed.
+ED patients are 192 percent more likely to suffer depression, adds the same 2018 study.
+In other words, the relationship between depression and stress is likely two-way.
+For example, someone who has depression might have ED for any of the above reasons.
+Equally, having ED might make someone more likely to become depressed.

 People with ED could be depressed because they have low self-esteem, are self-conscious about their sexual performance, or have other bad thoughts.